Mexico's central bank fumes over cash law as affront to its autonomy

 The peso struggled against the dollar on Thursday after the Senate’s approval of the bill, falling by 0.8%.

-Members of the Banxico board fired off more broadsides on Thursday, including Bank of Mexico Governor Alejandro de Leon, who said in an interview on local radio the legislation was “very unwise” and “undermines the central bank’s autonomy.”
+Members of the Banxico board fired off more broadsides on Thursday, including Bank of Mexico Governor Alejandro Diaz de Leon, who told local radio the legislation was “very unwise” and “undermines the central bank’s autonomy.”

+“Risk can be mitigated, but not eliminated,” he said.
+“This risk would be transferred to the bank.”

+MORENA lawmakers did not respond to requests for comment on whether the bill would be modified, and one person familiar with discussions said it looked likely to pass unchanged.

-Meanwhile Gerardo Esquivel, another Banxico board member to sound the alarm over the bill, on Thursday urged people to read a Twitter thread by economist Valeria Moy that flagged the risks of drug traffickers’ cash entering the bank’s reserves.
+Meanwhile Gerardo Esquivel, another Banxico board member to sound the alarm, on Thursday urged people to read a Twitter thread by economist Valeria Moy that flagged the risks of drug traffickers’ cash entering the bank’s reserves.

 MORENA denies the bill will encourage money laundering and says it will help poor migrant families disadvantaged by the financial system by making it easier for them to offload cash.